nashio/backbone-table-generator/README.md

 ==================================

 **Description**
-A simple Backbone setup to manage a table of data to demostrate the use of models and collections using html tables.
-Uses RequireJS, Bootstrap, and node.js as the serve to retrieve users.
+A simple Backbone setup to manage a table of data with the purpose of demostrating the use of models and collections using html tables.
+Uses RequireJS, Bootstrap, and node.js as the service.

 **Demo**
 http://nashio.github.io/table